-Mayo Clinic researchers have been studying a small group of patients who had the most common types of refractive surgery — LASIK and photorefractive keratectomy (PRK) — in 1998, when the procedures were first introduced.
+Mayo Clinic researchers have been studying a small group of patients who had the most common types of refractive surgery — laser-assisted in-situ keratomileusis (LASIK) and photorefractive keratectomy (PRK) — in 1998, when the procedures were first introduced.
 The longevity of these studies and the detailed prospective evaluation of the cellular effects of laser corneal surgery are unique to Mayo Clinic.

-Another research study compares PRK to its variant procedure known as laser-assisted subepithelial keratectomy (LASEK).
+Another research study compares PRK to its variant procedure known as laser-assisted subepithelial keratomileusis keratectomy (LASEK).

 PRK and LASEK are both refractive surgery procedures that don't involve the creation of a flap, as LASIK does.
 Instead, the cells from the corneal surface (epithelium) are removed and laser treatment is applied to the underlying corneal stroma.
 PRK and LASEK only vary by the method of removal of the surface cells.

 Studying the cellular response to the different methods of surface cell removal in the corneal-testing facility can help answer frequently debated questions in the refractive surgery community and provide new long-term data for these procedures.

 The Cornea and External Eye Disease Service of the Department of Ophthalmology-Research at Mayo Clinic in Rochester, Minnesota, is evaluating the optical function of the cornea in response to various corneal surgeries, including corneal transplantation and laser vision correction of refractive errors, such as nearsightedness (myopia) and astigmatism.

 The ability to see is the result of complex interactions involving all layers of the eye and the brain.
 Typically, vision (visual acuity) is measured by using an eye chart, but a true evaluation of visual function is much more difficult to assess.